 Radah: to have dominion means to rule and to reign.
 Because we were created in God’s image, Adam, and later Eve, are invited to actively partner with God in taking the world somewhere as responsible co-creators.
 Ancient rulers used their agency and power to create and shape entire civilizations.
 However, dominion does not imply irresponsible domination, but rather, stewardship as agents of God’s common grace.
 Francis Shaeffer writes, “the Christian is called upon to exhibit this dominion, but exhibit it rightly: treating the thing as having value itself, exercising dominion without being destructive.”

-Abad: to work means to work to serve another.
+Abad: to work means to work to serve another or cultivate, which is to draw out somethings potential.
 Work is then service to God and those made in his image, which is everybody.
 Tom Forster defines work as “any activity, pain or unpaid, whose main purpose is to cultivate blessing out of the created order”.
 We were created to use our God-given talents to create value in the service of others.
 Abad is also the same word used all over the Hebrew Bible for worship.
 So, work and worship aren’t two separate ideas.
 They are connected at the hip.
 All of life is worship to God.

 Shamar: to keep means to protect, take care of or guard.
 Shamar is the same word Cain uses after he kills his brother Abel and when God’s ask Cain, where is your brother.
 Cain replies "I don’t know, am I my brother’s keeper”.
 Am I my brother’s protector?
 So, Adam was called to protect and guard the garden of Eden.
-Shamar also means to cultivate, which means to draw out something’s potential.
-Adam wasn’t called to protect and guard the garden like an ecological preserve.
-Rather, he was to make something of it by using the raw materials to create a civilization.
+Adam wasn’t called to protect and guard the garden like an ecological preserve but to make something of it by using the raw materials to create a civilization.

 As we think about these words it's probably easier to grasp how God does these things for us.
 Now, think about what you do for your work, paid or unpaid, because work is anything that adds value to someone else.
 Which word might resonate best with your vocation?
 How might you be imaging God through your day to day?